aayes89/TecnoTV/README.md

 * Better UI.
 * An initial wizard for first time use.
 * Add more channels.
+* Create channels manually allowing you to upload a logo to identify it.
 * Add language support.
 * Keep the code clean and light.